Low Back Pain in female high school athletes lumbar spondylosis

 For some, conservative care will fail and it is at this time that athlete, doctors, and parents start to consider surgery.
 However, non-surgical treatment is effective in almost 90% of competitive athletes

-According to the research we are going to present below, for most adolescent athletes, conservative care will help them.
-For some, conservative care will fail and it is at this time that athlete, doctors, and parents start to consider surgery.
+According to the research, we are going to present below, for most adolescent athletes, conservative care will help them.
+For some, conservative care will fail and it is at this time that athletes, doctors, and parents start to consider surgery.
 For some patients surgery will be the answer, however, surgeons warn, it is not the answer for every patient.